Subrata Mitra

 Subrata Mitra (12 October 1930 – 7 December 2001) was an Indian cinematographer.
 Acclaimed for his work in The Apu Trilogy (1955–1959), Mitra often is considered one of the greatest Indian cinematographers.

 Early life and education

-He was born in Calcutta, Bengal (now Kolkata, West Bengal) to Shanti and Sudhangshu Bhushan Mitra.
+Mitra was born in Calcutta, Bengal (now Kolkata, West Bengal) to Shanti and Sudhangshu Bhushan Mitra.
 He was a great-grandson, on his paternal grandmother's side, of the orientalist Brajendranath Dey.
 He was a younger cousin of the singer Uma Bose and a nephew, even though he was older than him, of the historian Barun Dey.
 He was educated at Ballygunge Government High School, Kolkata.

 Work

 At the age of 21, Mitra, who never had operated a motion picture camera, began his career as a cinematographer with Satyajit Ray, the legendary Indian film maker, for Pather Panchali (1955).
 He continued to work with him for many of Ray's later films.
 He is known for pioneering the technique of bounce lighting while filming The Apu Trilogy.